Effective date: January 1, 2026

 The Hearing

-Notice of the Hearing: At least fourteen (14) days before the hearing, the University will provide the Parties written notice of the name of the Decision-maker and the date, time, and location of the hearing.
-For allegations of Title IX sexual harassment, the hearing constitutes the “live hearing” requirement in the Title IX regulations, see 34 CFR section 106.
+Notice of the Hearing: At least ten (10) days before the hearing, the University will provide the Parties written notice of the name of the Decision-maker and the date, time, and location of the hearing.

-Non-Attendance of the Hearing by Either Party: The Parties are not required to attend the hearing.
-If, despite being notified of the date, time, and location of the hearing, one or both Parties are not in attendance, the hearing may proceed and if applicable, an Action Plan may be imposed.
+Non-Attendance at the Hearing by Either Party: The Parties are not required to attend the hearing.
+If, despite being notified of the date, time, and location of the hearing, one or both Parties are not in attendance, the hearing may proceed and, if applicable, an Action Plan may be imposed.
 Where a Party chooses not to attend the hearing, their Advisor may still attend and participate as permitted under these procedures.
 The non-attendance by a Party does not grant the Party’s Advisor additional rights.
+The Decision-maker shall not draw an adverse inference about whether a violation occurred based solely on the absence of a Party or Witness from the hearing or refusal to answer cross-examination or other questions.

 Parties are expected to notify the University if their Advisor will not be attending the hearing.
-In a Title IX case, if a Party’s designated Advisor does not attend the hearing, the University will provide an Advisor to conduct cross-examination on behalf of that Party.
+If a Party’s designated Advisor does not attend the hearing, the University will provide an Advisor to conduct cross-examination on behalf of that Party.

-Format of the Hearing: The hearing will be held remotely using video conferencing technology.
+Format of the Hearing: Unless otherwise agreed to by the Parties, the hearing will be held remotely using video conferencing technology.
 The technology used for remote participation must allow the hearing participants to see and hear each other, and the Decision-maker to hear and see all Parties and Witnesses.
 The Decision-maker and the Parties must be able to simultaneously see and hear the Party or Witness answering questions.

 Digital Recording: The hearing will be audio recorded and may also be video recorded.
 Hearing recordings are the sole property of the University.
 No other person is permitted to audio or video record any part of the hearing.
 Failure by the University to record all or part of a hearing shall not be grounds for invalidating the hearing, does not constitute a procedural irregularity, and is not a basis of appeal.
 The University will make the recording or transcript of the hearing available for the Parties to review upon request.